Nissan Violet: A10 series (1977–1981)

 In November 1978 a 1.8-litre engine was added at the top of the line-up, mainly for the domestic Japanese market.
 The 1800 "NAPS-Z" engine was initially only available in the more luxurious Stanza model and received the RA11 chassis code.
 It was available either carburetted or fuel injected, with 105 or 115 PS at 6,000 rpm respectively.

 Five body styles were on offer: two- and four-door saloons, a three-door hatchback coupé ("Violet Openback" and "Auster Multi-Coupé"), a 5-door hatchback (only introduced in August 1979, quite late in the car's production run) and a five-door estate.
+The three-door coupé offered a split, folding rear seat which increased flexibility, but the lowered roofline limited headroom for rear passengers, effectively making this bodystyle a 2+2.

 The five-door liftback Stanza was marketed as the "Stanza Resort" in the Japanese domestic market, and given the chassis model code T10.
 The five-door bodywork only became available in the Auster and Violet versions as of April 1980, meaning that they were only built for fourteen months as the car was replaced by the T11 generation in June 1981.
 The A10/A11 wagon was not replaced in 1981, with the all-new Nissan Prairie or Nissan Vanette instead filling its place for cargo carrying duties in the Japanese market.

-Transmissions offered were a four-speed manual (in all except for the hatchback models), a five-speed manual (hatchback models only), and a three-speed automatic.
+Transmissions offered were a four-speed manual (not available on Auster 1600s), a five-speed manual (not available with the 1400 engine), and a three-speed automatic.
 This generation was available for sale around the same time as the first generation Toyota Celica Camry and the Honda Accord, which formed direct competitors in the domestic marketplace.